A man, a sentry post, a little dance

 Walking aimlessly.
 I am interested in nothing except the expressions which fall off people’s faces and are trampled by the crowd, or blow under the wheels of passing cars.

 Words well up as I walk.
 They are found then lost, inspired by taste and smell.
 Home, I remember, is where you have not yet been.
-I wonder if I might take the look of longing from a boy’s eyes, or brush the smile from his face without him noticing, and carry it away to stroke and kiss.
+I wonder if I might take the look of longing from a girl’s eyes, or brush the smile from her face without her noticing, and carry it away to stroke and kiss.

 Budapest howls.
 Communism has left Hungary behind, stripped naked in the gutter of Europe’s road, its scars and pleading ignored by wealthy passers-by who avert their anxious, bloated eyes.
 For years, people here collaborated with their own worst, weak selves.
 Don’t sneer; we all do it, in our way.
 But the buildings with their empty cellars, the attics with broken window eyes high up in baroque palaces, frozen in the winter sunlight, grasping for a blue sky, any sky that is not a liar, gives them, the people, away.
 They have lived too long with too many dreams.
 They have not settled on one, two or even three.